 Traditional and emerging fields of practice and related social work responsibilities and roles.
 May be repeated with new content.
 See Class Schedule for specific content.

+Maximum gradit six units applicable to a masteria degree.
 Maximum credit six units applicable to a master's degree.